 Kids who grew up in wintery climates — chiming in for Minnesota over here — know very well the blissful gift of a snow day, when school is canceled due to blizzardy weather or frigid temperatures.
 Time to pull the covers up over your head, go back to sleep and, later on, indulge in video games, trash TV and snacks.

 But now that nearly every school in the nation has had to figure out how to teach classes online, weather cancellations seem unlikely, as schools can just switch to virtual learning for a day and have kids use computers for homework, not games.
 Those beloved snow days may be melting away for good.

 4. Print magazines

 And with fewer magazines to flip through, there are also fewer places to do so.
-The CDC recommends that dental offices, for example, no longer offer shared print magazines for patients to flip through, since they can’t be easily disinfected.
+The CDC recommends that dental offices, for example, no longer offer shared print magazines for patients to read while they wait, since they can’t be easily disinfected.

 If you’re interested in switching to digital titles, check out “4 Ways to Read Magazines for Free or Cheap.”

 Ah, all-you-can-eat buffets, the big eater’s friend.
 But this method of meal delivery is fraught with issues.
 Besides the food sitting under heat lamps and on steam tables, quickly getting cold, we now must worry about forking up fried noodles that everyone in the restaurant has sniffed and coughed over.

 It’s no wonder that the buffet restaurants Souplantation and Sweet Tomatoes (of the Garden Fresh Restaurants chain) were among the early casualties of the pandemic, as we reported in “11 Restaurants That Filed for Bankruptcy Amid COVID-19.”